Which of the following is a sign of a chemical change? | Study Prep in Pearson+

 1

-Understand that a chemical change involves the formation of one or more new substances with different chemical properties and compositions than the original substances.
+Understand that a chemical change involves the formation of new substances with different properties, while a physical change affects only the form or state of a substance without changing its identity.

-Recognize that physical changes, such as changes in state of matter (melting), dissolving solids in water, or changes in size or shape, do not produce new substances; they only alter the physical form or appearance.
+Analyze each option to determine if it represents a chemical or physical change:

-Identify that the key indicator of a chemical change is the formation of a new substance, which may be evidenced by changes such as color change, gas production, formation of a precipitate, or energy changes (heat, light).
+- Breaking a glass into pieces is a physical change because the glass remains chemically the same, only its shape changes.

 Watch next